ur-tcs/programming-2-ex-4/README.md

 * `PackratParsers` allows us to implement left-recursive grammars.
 We had to replace `def` with the more flexible `lazy val` when defining `expr` and `num`.
 * `PackratParser[Expr]` tells us the return type of the parser, which is `Expr`.
 * `<~` (as well as `~>`) allows us to discard unnecessary parser results.
 It means "only remember the stuff I'm pointing at".
 * We have used the operator `^^` to transform the result of a parser.
 For example, `floatingPointNumber` returns the string it parsed, not a number.
-If we want to apply `.toDouble` to this string, we can write `floatingPointNumber ˆˆ (_.toDouble)`.
+If we want to apply `.toDouble` to this string, we can write `floatingPointNumber ˆˆ { case x => x.toDouble }`.
 We also need to wrap this number into a `Number()`expression.
 * A string `s` can now be parsed with the command `parse(s)`, hiding redundant components.

 If we test this new parser, we get: